borisdj/borisdj.github.io/_posts/2022-10-01-revolution-of-money.md

   - open standard and API (Application Programming Interface)
   - consensually shared and synchronized database, one source of truth/validation<br>
 * 4 Programmatic monetary policy, programmable money
-  - narrow but powerful AI, financial singularity, unstoppable machine
+  - narrow but powerful AI, financial singularity, an epiphany, unstoppable machine
 * 5 First engineered monetary system in history of human race
   - monetary Technocracy in the digital age
   - unique Financial Invention, new phenomenon with special properties